astroumd/lmtoy/README.md

       source lmtoy/lmtoy_start.sh

 If this failed, follow the steps in the script and find our where/when it failed.
-At the end of the script it will have run the LSR benchmark.
-This could fail if you don't have the data (or pointer to) in the examples
+At the end of the script it will have tried to run an SLR and RSR benchmark.
+This could fail if you don't have the data in the
-directory:
+$DATA_LMT directory.
+For example:

-      cd $LMTOY/examples
+      cd $DATA_LMT

-pick the appropriate one for you:

-      ln -s /data/LMT/data_lmt  IRC_data
-      ln -s ~/LMT/IRC_data
       tar zxf /n/chara/teuben/LMT/IRC_data.tar.gz
       lmtinfo.py $DATA_LMT 79488

 after which you can run a benchmark to verify if LMTSLR is working

+      cd $LMTOY/examples
       make bench

 and it will print two lines starting with QAC_STATS that should agree!
 Another useful